ETdoFresh/Blog/content/page/csci-5670-fundamentals-of-game-development.md

 ### Game Play Journals

 One key skill taught in this class is the ability to critically evaluate a game.
 You will complete 3 Game Play Journals, during which you play a game (new or one you have played before) and write about your experience.
-These should be short&#8211;between 2 and 5 pages.
+These should be short–between 2 and 5 pages.
 These journals are meant to exercise your ability to analyse game design and provide constructive criticism to other designers.

 ### Game Marketing Project